 Is it okay to take over-the-counter-prenatal vitamins?

+There is no need for prescription prenatal vitamins (though a prescription could mean you pay zero out of pocket).
 Some of the top prenatal vitamins are available OTC, with the best prenatal vitamin brand (as recommended by us) included!

-Whether you’re getting your prenatal vitamins over-the-counter at Walmart, from your doctor’s office, or from the drugstore around the corner, the most important things you can do are check the ingredients and discuss the vitamins with your doctor.
+Most prenatal vitamin brands have the same ingredients, just in varying amounts or with a special ingredient or two different.
+Whether youโre getting your prenatal vitamins over-the-counter at Walmart, from your doctorโs office, or from the drugstore around the corner, the most important things you can do are check the ingredients and discuss the vitamins with your doctor.

 How We Chose the Best Prenatal Vitamins